popcorn-official/popcorn-desktop/README.md

 <a name="community"></a>
 ## Community
 Keep track of Popcorn Time development and community activity.
-  * Read and subscribe to [The Official Popcorn Time Blog](https://blog.popcorntime.app/).
+  * Read and contribute to the official [Popcorn Time Wiki](https://github.com/popcorn-official/popcorn-desktop/wiki).
   * Join in discussions on the [Popcorn Time Forum](https://discuss.popcorntime.app) and [r/PopCornTimeApp](https://www.reddit.com/r/PopcornTimeApp).